shreayan98c/Smart-Assistant/README.md

 Technologies used:

-OpenCV: for capturing real-time video,
+OpenCV: for capturing real-time video, <br>
-YOLOv3: for object detection,
+YOLOv3: for object detection, <br>
-pyttsx: for converting text to speech.
+pyttsx: for converting text to speech. <br>

 Language used: Python